Two more deaths recorded in Sefton

-There were two more coronavirus deaths recorded in the latest 24-hour period in Sefton.
+There were two more coronavirus deaths recorded over the bank holiday weekend in Sefton.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Sefton.